Goals of the Lesson

 - Different methods of generating electrical power.

-- Issues involved in transporting this power to different types of consumers located generally at far-off places from the generating stations.
+- Issues involved in transporting this power to different types of consumers are located generally in far-off places from the generating stations.

 - The necessity of substations to cater power to consumers at various voltage levels.

 In this lesson, a brief idea of a modern power system is outlined.
 Emphasis is given to create a clear mental picture of a power system to a beginner of the course Electrical

 As consumers, we use electricity for various purposes such as:

 - Lighting, heating, cooling and other domestic electrical appliances used at home.

 - Street lighting, floodlighting of the sporting arena, office building lighting, powering PCs etc.

 - Irrigating vast agricultural lands using pumps and operating cold storages for various agricultural products.